trailofbits/cb-multios/README.md

 DARPA CGC Challenges Binaries in Linux, Windows, and OS X

 #original-challenges
-This folder contains all of the unmodified challenge binaries
+This folder contains all of the unmodified sources for the challenge binaries.
+Challenges that are not building or are not yet supported are in `broken` and `multibin` respectively.

 #include
 This folder contains libcgc, which implements the syscalls to work on non-Decree systems.
 Currently works on OS X and Linux.

 #tools
 This folder contains some python scripts that help with modifying, building, and testing the original challenges

 ###cb_patcher.py
 This script will copy all challenges out of `original-challenges`, modify them as necessary, and place them in `cqe-challenges`.
+These modifications include:

+- Deleting `libcgc.h` if it appears anywhere in the challenge source
-The main modifications are a set of find/replace definitions in `manual_patches.yaml`.
+- A set of find/replace definitions in `manual_patches.yaml`

 ###makefiles.py
 This will parse the `Makefile` in each challenge folder and generate a `CMakeLists.txt` with the same variables and CFLAGS.
 This also adds the `-nostdinc` flag to all challenges, so that they have no access to the system libraries, and can only include their own libraries and `libcgc.h`.